John Crawford (musician): End of "the Berlin Era"

-The Big F's second album Is was released on Chrysalis in 1993, and like the first, failed to find a large audience.
+The Big F's second album, Is, was released on Chrysalis in 1993, and like the first, failed to find a large audience.
 For the Is tour, the band hired a bassist, allowing Crawford/Shreve to concentrate solely on vocals.
-In 1995, The Big F called it quits.
+In 1995, they called it quits.

 Christianity

 Following a short-lived attempt at reuniting Berlin with Nunn, Crawford took a step away from the music industry to focus on his family and sort out the aftermath of his success.
 It was 10 years before he performed again or wrote another note of music.
 In the early 1990s, Crawford took a leap of faith and became a born-again Christian, an act that he credits with saving not only his soul but his marriage to Jacquelyn, with whom he had three children, Paul, Sydney, and Samantha.

 In 2003 the members of Berlin's (roughly) pre-Love Life era lineup got together at the behest of VH1’s Bands Reunited show, resulting in phone conversations between Crawford and Diamond that Crawford credits with inspiring him to begin writing again.

 "I have to kind of give credit to David Diamond," Crawford said in late 2005.
 I just had a lot of fun talking to him about music.
 I talked to him on the phone a little bit afterwards, and it just kind of perked me up a little bit.
 I just decided to try it, just to write some stuff for myself, just to see what it was like."

 The resulting self-released album, Surrender, represents 12 tracks of Crawford's songwriting and vocals, emphasizing his newfound faith, along with his precise guitar and bass playing and drum programming.

 Surrender features guest appearances by former Big F bandmate Mark Christian and was co-produced by former Stacey Q bandleader Jon St. James.
 The album was recorded at Crawford's home studio with additional recording and mixing done at St. James’ studio.

-During his tenure as Berlin's main songwriter, Crawford wrote most of his songs using an acoustic guitar, though these days his main composing tools are his personal computer and a music application called Reason,produced by Propellerhead Software.
+During his tenure as Berlin's main songwriter, Crawford wrote most of his songs using an acoustic guitar, though these days his main composing tools are his personal computer and a music application called Reason, produced by Propellerhead Software.

 Surrender was available from Crawford's website, where he frequently posts in his public journal about his life as a musician and his conversion to Christianity.

 An album of new material titled 8 Days was released in August 2006, and Crawford is reportedly working on a new album of material to be called Tarantula that he says is closer to Berlin's early 1980s sound than anything he's released in the past 20 years.
 According to Crawford's posts on his message board, due to the financial expense involved in self-releasing his two solo CDs, he may offer MP3 downloads of this new electronic music, song by song, as he completes them.
 Also on his website, Crawford has hinted that he is open to the idea of playing Christian praise and worship music.